How to Get Brassiness Out of Your Hair

-Now that summer has ended, you may have noticed that your hair color has changed a bit over the last few months.
+Now that summer is coming to an end, you may notice that your hair color has changed a bit over the last few months.
 Depending on your natural hair color, or the color you started the season with, you might actually like your new hue.
 But if not, then you’re probably wondering how you can get rid of your new unwanted warm tones and which products work best for getting brassiness out of your hair.

 New yellow tones and orange tones in your hair are a fairly common result of prolonged sun exposure over the summer.
 This is because when you lighten your hair color, whether at the salon or through too many days in the sun, your hair color is “lifted.”
 And because all hair naturally has some underlying or intrinsic warmth to it, when your hair lightens it can make red, yellow and orange tones shine through.

-That being said, brassiness can look a little different on different hair colors.
+That being said, hair brassiness can look a little different on different hair colors.
 For example, platinum blonde hair may turn yellow while golden-colored tresses or golden highlights (especially when applied to dark hair) can become a more reddish-gold or orange tone.
-Even red hair can turn brassy, resulting in a washed out or faded appearance.
+Even red hair can turn brassy, resulting in a washed-out or faded appearance.

 This means that white, silver, blonde and dark hair that’s been highlighted are all susceptible to developing brassy undertones.
 Sun, salt, chlorine and even your water at home can strip your hair of its natural or salon-created color, leaving it thirsty while revealing yellow, orange and other brassy tones.
 In order to return your hair color to its prior luster, you need to know how to get brassiness out of hair.